Paul-Dempsey/pachde-hc-one/doc/HC-1.md

     These indicators are:

-    1. Note
+    1. Note (a note is currently playing).
+This indicator is not completely reliable when there is a high level of MIDI traffic, but can be useful to get a sense of activity.
     1. MIDI output device connection
     1. MIDI input device connection
-    1. Connected device is a recognizxed Eagan Matrix
+    1. Connected device is a recognized Eagan Matrix, based on the device name
     1. System presets initialized
     1. User presets initialized
     1. Current preset initialized
-    1. Saved preset from previous session available
+    1. Saved preset from previous session
-    1. Module has requested updates from the device
+    1. HC-1 has requested the device for updates when presets change
-    1. Device heartbeat status
+    1. Device heartbeat status (heartbeat can be disabled int he menu).

   - In the middle is the pachde (#d) logo
   - The name of the currently connected EM device
   - The device firmware version.

-## Menu options
+## Module Menu

 | Menu | Option | Description |
 | -- | -- | -- |